Phoenix Modular Elevator offers two convenient options to fulfill your trucking needs:

 - Bennett DriveAway: Located in McDonough, GA, Bennett DriveAway has experience with PME loads and often takes our oversized loads.

 - We would encourage you to set up the trucking soon after you receive your submittal drawings.
 The submittals will provide you with all of the dimensions the carrier will need, and it will secure the date needed.

 - Make sure the truck arrival time lines up with the crane to avoid overage charges.
 It typically takes the crane 30 minutes to get set up, so if the crane is set to arrive at 7:00 am, the truck would be needed onsite between 7:30-8:00 am.

 - Make sure the trucking company understands this needs to be a dedicated load, meaning no other loads are to be picked up en route to the elevator’s destination.
 Including other freight with the elevator can cause unnecessary damage.

-- Don’t hesitate to confirm dimensions with us.
-Accurate dimensions are needed for the carrier to provide the right trailer, so while they can be found on the submittal drawings, we will confirm these during coordination call #1.
+- Don’t hesitate to confirm the dimensions with us.
+Accurate dimensions are needed for the carrier to provide the right trailer, so while they can be found on the submittal drawings, we will confirm these during the Production Verification call.

 - The trucking company should provide the following:

 - 32 corner protectors for the top and bottom of each strap